thojmr/PregnancyPlus/README.md

     - A: It should end up under <Root game folder>/BepinEx/Plugins/xx_PregnancyPlus.dll
 - Q: Some of the sliders are not working?
     - A: Disable "Balloon" plugin config option since it disables some sliders.
 Then try adjusting your 'Move Z' slider to make sure it is not outside your characters body.
-- Q: The belly size is changing when the character moves, or I slightly adjust a slider.
+- Q: The belly size is suddenly changing when the character moves, or I slightly adjust a slider.
     - A: The default belly size is calculated based on the hip and rib bone width.
-In rare cases It can be due to strange character porportions.
+In rare cases It can be due to strange character animations.
+- Q: There is no slider effect when the character has no legs.
+    - A: The character must have a leg scale > 0 for the sliders to work correctly.

 ## Notes
 - Modding this game is new to me, so dont expect this to feel like a finished product.
 More like an interesting way to learn C#